 Making Decoupaged Letters

 Wood or paper letters from a craft store can be decoupaged to create a unique decoration for your home or to give as a gift.
-This is a guide about making decoupaged letters.
+This is a page about making decoupaged letters.

 This project was done for the wonderful librarian at my daughter's school.
 It is pretty easy and inexpensive.
 The kids thought it was cool!
 You could use this technique to spell out anything, using any type of paper, book pages, comic books, etc. It's a versatile project.

 Source: Money Saving Sisters - DIY Dr. Seuss letters

 - wood or paper mache letters.
 These were purchased for a couple of dollars a piece at the craft store.

 - book pages - I copied these at the office supply store.
 You could use your own printer, too.